 These faucets come with either one or two side handles for adjusting water temperature.
 Please note; you should not select wall-mounted faucets for basins with predrilled holes.
 Be prepared to spend more money too.
 Wall-mounted faucets are at least double the price of comparable in-sink fixtures.

 A vessel faucet has an extra-long neck to accommodate a vessel-style sink.
 These sinks sit on top of the counter, in contrast to under-mount options, which you install below the sink.
-You can find vessel faucets ranging from affordable to high-end.
+You can find vessel faucets starting around $40 and rising to $70 and more.
 They typically have a single handle to control water flow and temperature.

 What to Look for When Buying a Bathroom Faucet